-Before being elected to Congress in 2008, Representative Bill Foster of Illinois, a Democrat, worked for more than 20 years as a physicist at the Fermi National Accelerator Laboratory in Batavia, Ill.
-Now, as one of a handful of members of Congress with a PhD in science, he says there is an urgent need for more scientists in politics.
+Before being elected to Congress in 2008, Bill Foster, a Democrat, worked for more than 20 years as a physicist at Fermi National Accelerator Laboratory in Batavia, Ill.
+Now, as one of a handful of members of Congress with a Ph.D. in science, he says there is an urgent need for more scientists in politics.
 At least eight candidates with science backgrounds—though not necessarily doctorates—will be on the ballot for seats in the House or Senate in November.
 Foster sat down with Scientific American to discuss science’s role on Capitol Hill amid the current divisive political climate.
 An edited excerpt of the conversation follows.

-How does it feel to be one of the few scientists in Congress?
+How does it feel to be one of the only scientists in Congress?

 Does this background affect your role as a politician?

 Almost every issue that comes up has a technological edge to it.
 For example, with the Iran nuclear deal, I found that members of Congress—both Democrats and Republicans—would just come to me, asking me to serve as an interpreter on the purely technical aspects of it.
 There’s only one of me, and there are 434 other members of the House, so I simply couldn’t provide the diffusion of technical knowledge that is missing here.
 I spent a long time in classified briefings with the experts at the weapons labs and asked all the “What if” questions and “Would we be able to detect something under the agreement?”
 Then I had to translate all that technical information.